bryanbuchanan/junkbox/README.md

 Junkbox is a file browser and manager written in PHP intended to share and manage files in a presentable way.

-**Disclaimer:** Absolutely no warranty is provided with the software.
-Use at your own risk.
-In fact, don't use this at all.

 ## Installation

 1. Put the `_index` folder inside the folder you'd like to share.